ataimeetsai/119-hw2/hints.md

 https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.RDD.reduceByKey.html

+4. Remember that a Python range(a, b) includes a but does not include b.

 5. To compute an average, you need the sum and the count.
 It will be helpful to keep track of both at once after the map stage and when reducing.